reactjs/it.react.dev/content/docs/reference-react.md

  - [`React.Component`](#reactcomponent)
  - [`React.PureComponent`](#reactpurecomponent)

 If you don't use ES6 classes, you may use the `create-react-class` module instead.
-See [Using React without ES6](/docs/react-without-es6.html) for more information.
+See [React senza ES6](/docs/react-without-es6.html) for more information.

 React components can also be defined as functions which can be wrapped: